-First lets have a look at some interesting videos showing a few of the things possible for the teen or adult spy and then we'll talk about some cool stuff for the kids.
+First let’s have a look at some cool stuff we recently made with the kids then we’ll move on to a few interesting videos showing some of the things possible for the teen or adult spy.

 Secret spy messages need to be guarded from prying eyes.
 You can make your own invisible ink to hide your secret messages quickly and easily.